sujnanpatil/Dynamic-Copilot/Labs/Lab-01.md

 - Used Copilot for Sales with emails, meetings, and calendar events
 - Signed in to CRM (Dynamics 365 / Salesforce) from Outlook to connect sales data

-Now, click on Next from the lower right corner to move on to the next page.
+You have successfully completed the lab.
+Now click on Next from the lower right corner to move on to the next page.

 ![](../media/d47.png)